Chengjiang Fossil Site

 Outside site

 Illegal fossil collecting can cause damage on the site and the loss of valuable fossil material.
-However, efforts have been made on behalf of the local authority to protect against illegal fossil collection, specifically through the regulations and installation of video surveillance systems in Chengjiang Fossil World Natural Heritage.
+However, efforts have been made on behalf of the local authority to protect against illegal fossil collection, specifically through the regulations and installation of video surveillance systems.
 As such illegal collection inside the site does not represent as big a threat as other similar locations outside the strict confines of the World Heritage site boundary, in the immediately surrounding areas that have the same type of rock, and in areas to the west – for example in the Haikou district.
 A check of fossils for sale on the web indicates that Chengjiang fossil material is still being illegally offered for purchase on the open market, with prices of US $1000+ dollars for some specimens not uncommon.
 However, illegal business of Chengjiang fossils on the web is limited, and is likely to become more so in the future due to increased regulation (IUCN Consultation, 2020).

 Recreational Activities